 - IF: It contains all the events that must be true to activate a rule.
 Those events must be defined in the Notification template.
-The occurrence of these events is necessary for the activation of the rule and the execution of their associated actions.
-We can add a logical condition that will be applied on the events occurred or their parameters.
+The occurrence of these events is necessary

 - THEN: This gives details of the operations performed when the rule is executed.
 Those operations must be previously defined in the Action template.
 These are actions and diagnoses that the management platform makes as an answer to network events occurred.